A Civil Campaign: Plot summary

 Miles cannot stop himself from informing several people close to him about his secret courtship.
 This proves to be a colossal blunder.
 He hosts a dinner party to introduce Ekaterin to his friends, at which his secret is inadvertently revealed to all, causing Miles to panic and propose.
-His political enemies seize the opportunity to spread rumors that he killed or had killed Ekaterin's husband, and because of the top secret nature of the Komarran plot foiled by Miles and Ekaterin in Komarr, he cannot defend himself.
+A furious Ekaterin leaves.
+His political enemies seize this opportunity to spread the rumor that Miles killed Etienne Vorsoisson, and because of the top secret nature of the Komarran plot foiled by Miles and Ekaterin (as detailed in Komarr), he cannot defend himself.